Killpit/gcp-for-blockchain-and-devops/kubernetes-engine/gke-fundamentals.md

 `gcloud container clusters create demo-cluster --location europe-west1-d`

 - Never forget to use command to `delete` your GKE clusters, just write `delete` instead of `create` for the command above.

+#### How to create GKE cluster through Google Cloud Console

+1 - Go to your project and enable Kubernetes Engine API 2 - Click create to create your Autopilot Cluster from the clusters section 3 - Choose a name for your cluster and click Create, wait until your cluster is created 4 - Go to GKE workloads page and click Create Deployment 5 - Choose a certain image and choose a name for deployment page 6 - Choose the cluster you created and leave Port 1 to 80 and choose Target Port 1 as 8080 and click deploy 7 - Click the name of the app from workloads and click the IP address of endpoints

+#### How to delete GKE cluster through Google Cloud Console

+After creating the GKE cluster, it's generally recommended to delete it as it can be expensive to maintain the cluster.
+To delete your cluster,

+1 - Go to GKE Clusters
+2 - Select the cluster and click delete and enter the name of your cluster to confirm the deletion of the cluster